expressjs/expressjs.com/guide/using-middleware.md

 app.use(express.static('files'));
 ~~~

-For more details about `serve-static` and its options, see the [serve-static](https://github.com/expressjs/serve-static) documentation.
+For more details about the `serve-static` function and its options, see: [serve-static](https://github.com/expressjs/serve-static) documentation.

 <h2 id='middleware.third-party'>Third-party middleware</h2>

 Use third-party middleware to add functionality to Express apps.

-Install the Node module for the required functionality and load it in your app at the application level or at the router level.
+Install the Node.js module for the required functionality, then load it in your app at the application level or at the router level.

-The following example illustrates installing and loading cookie-parsing middleware `cookie-parser`.
+The following example illustrates installing and loading the cookie-parsing middleware function `cookie-parser`.

 ~~~sh
 $ npm install cookie-parser